WE WOULD LOVE

 the day.
 The improvement is a front wheel with peddles -- direct drive,

 fixed gear, one speed.
-This machine was known as the
+This machine was officially the

 became a fad, and indoor riding academies, similar to roller rinks, could be found in

 ||Ordinary or Penny Farthing: These are better know as the "high wheelers".
 It is

 more comfortable to ride than its predecessor, but it requires an acrobat so they